googleinterns/step168-2020/README.md

 <img src="https://user-images.githubusercontent.com/34525787/92044847-f6ec0780-ed33-11ea-85f6-dce392876b0a.gif" width=500>

 ## About
 Videomap is an interactive map that combines Google Maps and Youtube to provide a simple way for users to find videos related to location.
+Users can search for videos based on location by clicking the desired location on the map and searching.
+Searching related to COVID-19 News can be done by clicking on the map and:
+1. pressing 'enter' on the keyboard
+2. clicking the video tape icon by the top of the screen

+Alternatively, users can search locations with the search bar at the top left of the screen.
+Once the user searches a location, Videomap will automatically search for COVID-19 News videos surrounding that location.
+Users can also search for videos unrelated to COVID-19 News by entering a search topic in the search bar to the left of the video tape icon.
+These searches can be completed the same way as COVID-19 News searches (pressing 'enter' or clicking the video tape icon).

-Videomap includes additional features related to related to the corona coronavirus pandemic including:
+Videomap includes additional features related to the COVID-19 pandemic including:
 - Statistical and graphical data related to the virus.
 Initially, the user can see worldwide COVID-19 statistics, and if they click or search for a location, they will be able to see data for that specific location.
 Additionally, the user can switch between textual statistics, a pie chart which shows the data in a graphical format, and a line graph which shows the spread of the virus over time.
 The user can hide and show this information using the menu.